itsmraga-hub/blog-legendary-eureka/README.md

 4. To start the project, move to your desired location and run `django-admin startproject BLOG`.
 5. To start an app use the command `python manage.py startapp <appname>`.
 6. The startapp command is used while in the root project folder i.e. blog-legendary-eureka/ where `manage.py` is found.
+7. To open the server, make sure you are in the root folder where `manage.py` is found and run `python manage.py runserver`.